 Clambering up beside her, the polar bear sighed.
 ‘Don’t mind Grigs, he’s not very fond of new things happening to him, he”ll get used to you.’

 ‘But will I get used to him? said Abigail loudly, ‘he was very rude.’
 She wrinkled her nose and sniffed again.
-Patrick seemed nice even if he was very bossy, but that tiger hadn’t seemed very friendly at all.
+Patrick seemed nice even if he was very bossy, and he was getting a bit friendlier.
+But that tiger hadn’t seemed very friendly at all.
 Did she really want to stay here?
 Looking around the bright room, she reached out and wriggled her paws against the soft bed with its comfy cushions.
 She thought about the hot chocolate and the biscuits.
 She thought about her hidey hole behind the jigsaw back in the shop and how quiet it had been.
 She thought about how she’d unpacked all of her things, even if they were hidden under the bed.
 Perhaps she should stay for a while.
 ‘Well perhaps it will be all right,’ she said more happily.
 Her stomach growled and she paused, ‘is there anything else to eat, it must be nearly lunch time.’